Teeth Cleaning Sydney

 Your annual dental exam is one of those appointments that tends to fall to the back burner.
 Many people don’t go in for an exam until they have a problem, and by then, they could be facing larger restorations and procedures.

 Instead, schedule your dental cleaning and your exam at the same time.
 This makes it easy to get your exam each year so you can catch and fix any issues before they turn into larger problems.

 Oral health is important on its own, but you may not realize what an impact it has on your overall health.
 After all, there is a known link between gum disease and heart disease.

 Dental cleanings can also prevent health risks like infections.
 A dental infection can spread to the rest of your body and become a severe illness.

 If you’re nervous about your upcoming cleaning, it can help to know more about what to expect.
 Start with the answers to these common questions.

 For Teeth Cleaning cost here at Sydney CBD Dentistry, we currently have a Website Special:

-- No Gap Return Patient Special or $150 without health fund – Comprehensive Examination, Consultation, Scale and Clean for existing patients with a hygienist
+- Return Patient Special for $188 – Comprehensive Examination, Consultation, Scale and Clean for existing patients with a hygienist

 For the most part, teeth cleaning in Sydney is a simple and painless process.
 For patients whose gums are more sensitive than others, you may feel some mild irritation, but it will be minimal and short-lived.